 What is Retinoic Acid (Tretinoin)?

-Retinoic acid (tretinoin) is a vitamin A derivative that promotes skin cell turnover, accelerating the shedding of dark spots.
-Synergistic effects can be achieved when used in combination with hydroquinone.
+Retinoic acid (tretinoin) is a vitamin A derivative that promotes skin cell turnover and accelerates the expulsion of spots.
+It produces synergistic effects when used in combination with hydroquinone.

 |